Asus ZenFone 6: Background

-At the February 2019 MWC Barcelona, Asus announced a launch date of May 16 that year for the phone and teased its design in a promotional silhouette image of the phone's bezel with no cameras visible.
+At the February 2019 MWC Barcelona, Asus announced that the phone would be unveiled and launched on 16 May and provided a promotional silhouette image of the phone's bezel with no cameras visible, hinting at its design.
 Initially, there were misunderstandings over the launch date after a two-page advertisement in the magazine Mobile World Daily with an incorrect launch date of 14 May 2019 was given to journalists.

 In early May 2019, another supposedly leaked image of the ZenFone 6 appeared; it showed a device with a form factor similar to the released product, with a similarly mounted rear dual-camera module and a mechanical slider, a retractable front camera mechanism similar to the one used in the Xiaomi Mi MIX 3 in place of the flip mechanism in the final design.
 On 14 May 2019, two days prior to the official unveiling of the ZenFone 6, accurate renderings and specifications of the device were leaked by Taiwanese outlet Sogi.